-Attention has also been focused on non-financial risks arising from fire, health and safety.
+Attention has also been focused on non-financial risks arising from fire, health and safety which includes consideration of those risks impacting on trustees' responsibilities to ensure the Trust's estate is safe, well maintained and complies with relevant regulations.
 These risks are managed by ensuring accreditation is up to date, having robust policies in place, and regular awareness training for staff working in these operational areas.